vsoch/noob-spark/hadoop/README.md

       hadoop fs -put crimeandpunishment.txt
       put: `crimeandpunishment.txt': File exists

+I believe `put` is equivalent syntax and functionality to the command `-copyFromLocal`.
 Note that you can also retrieve a file from the hadoop file system with get, and if the file already exists, you get an equivalent error:

       hadoop fs -get crimeandpunishment.txt
       get: `crimeandpunishment.txt': File exists